samsucik/knowledge-distil-bert/experiments/analysis/prediction-conclusions.md

 # Exploring knowledge distillation
 ## Cases where teacher is confident but both students are unconfident
+CoLA: Mostly very tricky acceptable examples.
+The teacher is mostly correct yet unconfident, while the students are often wrong -- these are examples of the teacher being more capable than the students.
+Example: `bill's story about sue and max's about kathy both amazed me.` (acc.).

+SST-2: Often difficult, long examples, with teacher mostly correct and mixed success of students.

+Sara: Again difficult examples, with the teacher being correct yet sometimes unconfident, and students being very unconfident and often wrong.
+The examples often lack typical keywords and their correct classification requires more advanced language representations, e.g. `are you bilingual?` (ask_languagesbot), `you live around here?` (ask_wherefrom).

 ## Cases where teacher is right but both students are wrong
+CoLA: Difficult examples where the teacher is often unconfident and the students often make (sometimes even confident) mistakes.
+Examples range from long, complex sentences (`bill's wine from france and ted's from california cannot be compared.`) to ones that require knowing the semantics of a particular word: `my heart is pounding me.` (unacc.).

+SST-2: These are difficult examples, often with unclear sentiment, metaphors or requiring domain knowledge.
+All models are mostly unconfident.

+Sara: Difficult examples where the teacher is unconfident and the students are very unconfident, often both making the same incorrect prediction.
+In particular, the teacher deals well with words unseen during training (e.g. "moronic" in `you're the most moronic person i know` (handleinsult)) while students get confused by keywords, e.g. `whom i talking to` is misclassified as human_handoff because of the characteristic word "talk", and similarly `fuck yeah!` is misclassified by both as handle_insult.

 # Overall
 ## Strengths/weaknesses of each student